SiliconLabs/wiseconnect/examples/si91x_soc/service/sl_si91x_sensorhub/readme.md

 >### Note:
 >#### General
   >
-  >- ADC sensor will not work in Sleep state.
   >- The GPIO bsed Interrupt Sensor Mode won't function in Sleep mode.
+  >- SPI sensor will only work in PS4 state
   >
 >#### ADC
   >